soffes/blog/published/2014-11-10-questions-part-2/questions-part-2.markdown

 ---
-tags:
+title: Questions — Part 2
-- qa
+categories: qa development freelance
 ---

-# Questions — Part 2

 I was recently trading a few emails with someone asking about working on projects you’re passionate about full-time.
 Thought it would be good to answer them publicly.
 Here we go: